SylwiaOliwia2/Serengeti_AWS_Prediction/README.md

     ```
     docker run --gpus all -p 80:5000 app-serengeti .
     ```
-    The console shoud say that th eapp is running on *0.0.0.5000*.
+    The console shoud say that the app is running on *0.0.0.5000*.
 9. In the browser open your public DNS link.
 In the window you will see simple GUI with the *Predict* button.
 Press it.
 The AWS console should display progress in predicting images.
 Predicting ~40000 images resized to 500x500px took me ~2,5hours.
-9. The result will be saved directly in S3 bucket *serengeti-images* as *output_blank_non_test.csv* with the following columns:
+10. The result will be saved directly in S3 bucket *serengeti-images* as *output_blank_non_test.csv* with the following columns:
     - filenames (csv index)
     - label - predicted label: 0 (blank) or 1 (non-blank)
     - blank_proba - probability if an image being blank